Procedure Guide ·Dental Cleaning ·2026

 Waiting Period Details

-Dental illness coverage typically has a 14-day waiting period, same as other illnesses.
-Some insurers have a separate dental waiting period of 30-90 days.
-Wellness add-ons may have no waiting period or a short one.
-Pre-existing dental disease diagnosed before enrollment is permanently excluded.
+Dental coverage has a 14-day waiting period or 30-90 days for some insurers.
+Wellness add-ons may have none or a short one.
+Pre-existing dental disease is permanently excluded.

 Red flag · Deductible